jaclx5/5-min-ds/_posts/2023-10-28-sequence_alignments_1.md

     }
 </style>

-_In this series of post I will discuss how to apply Bioinformatics sequence alignment algorithms to general text comparison and search problems, the ones we typically encounter on document processing and NLP projects._

 Every once in a while, in the middle of a busy work day, a "fuzzy" (non-exact) text comparison problem pops up: